-Configure DNF Package Manager
+Configure DNF Package Manager on Rocky Linux 9 or 8

 The first step is to open the following configuration using the following command.